geoffcunliffe/sans/docs/exercises/0_gettingstarted.md

 ## 4) Connect Jenkins and CodeCommit

+- Back in Jenkins, press the Manage Jenkins link in the left navigation menu.

+- Press the Configure System button

-- Back in Jenkins, open the **Bank_Build** job and configure the **Source Code Management** section's git repository to use your **SSH Key ID** and git clone url.
-The format should be similar to the following:
+- In the Global properties section, set the value of the **AWS_CODECOMMIT_REPOSITORY_URL** to your **SSH Key ID** and git clone url.
+The format should look like the the following:

     ```bash
     ssh://<ENTER YOUR SSH KEY ID>@git-codecommit.ap-southeast-2.amazonaws.com/v1/repos/credit-union
     ```

-- Run the **Bank_Build** job to test your connection to the git repository.
-If all is well, your workspace will contain the devsecops-workshop files.
+- Go back to the Jenkins home screen and start your pipeline.
+This will kick off the  **Build Application** job to test your connection to the git repository.

 ## Troubleshooting